mickmath86/repliers-mcp/README.md

 Restart Claude Desktop to activate this change.
 Make sure the new MCP is turned on and has a green circle next to it.
 If so, you're ready to begin a chat session that can use the tools you've connected.

-**Warning**: If you don't supply an absolute path to a `node` version that is v18+, Claude (and other MCP clients) may fall back to another `node` version on the system of a previous version.
-In this case, the `fetch` API won't be present and tool calls will not work.
-If that happens, you can a) install a newer version of node and point to it in the command, or b) import `node-fetch` into each tool as `fetch`, making sure to also add the `node-fetch` dependency to your package.json.
+**Warning**: If you don't supply an absolute path to a `node` version that is v20+, Claude (and other MCP clients) may fall back to another `node` version on the system of a previous version.

 ### Additional Options